UF VETS Training

 You may also complete the online version of the course in a self-paced, open enrollment format.
 The online version is recognized by the Florida State Fire College for 7 hours of Continuing Education credit.

-This is a two-day, hands-on, intensive animal technical rescue training course that covers advanced small and large animal rescue equipment, techniques, and scenarios.
+This is a 2-day, hands-on, intensive animal technical rescue training course that covers advanced small and large animal rescue equipment, techniques, and scenarios.
 At the end of the course, participants perform a mock technical rescue scenario using a realistic training mannequin.
 Skills developed in this course include helicopter rescue, advanced sling systems, high angle low-point edge transitions, pick-offs, and highlines.

 This course has been approved by the Florida Department of Emergency Management.
 The Florida State Fire College has also approved the course for 16 hours of Continuing Education credits.
 Classes are capped at 20 participants to ensure safety and an intensive learning environment.